combinators/expression-problem/README.md

 # Dependencies

-EpCoGen is compiled with Scala version 2.12.17.
+EPCoGen is compiled with Scala version 2.12.17.

 All examples validated on Linux and Windows, using [sbt 1.7.2](https://www.scala-sbt.org/download#previous-releases) , Scala version 2.12.17 and [Java 11 (OpenJDK)](https://openjdk.org/projects/jdk/11/).